radiantearth/community-sprints/08182020-remote/data/data-tiles.md

 client][zarr-js], which should enable bringing Zarr data into the browser.

-Zarr would be best suited towards a _collection_ of data, where each individual chunk represents a single "tile" that would be rendered with a modified deck.gl `TileLayer`.
+Zarr would be best suited towards a _collection_ of data, where each individual chunk represents a single "tile".

 [zarr]: https://zarr.readthedocs.io/en/stable/
 [zarr-js]: http://guido.io/zarr.js